-Since 1792, The Old Farmer’s Almanac has spoken to all walks of life: tide tables for those who live near the ocean; sunrise and planting charts for those who live on the farm; recipes for those who live in the kitchen; and forecasts for those who don’t like the question of weather left up in the air.
+Since 1792, The Old Farmer’s Almanac has spoken to all walks of life: planting charts for those who grow their own food; recipes for those who live in the kitchen; Moon and sunrise times for those who watch the skies; and forecasts for those who don’t like the question of weather left up in the air.

-The Almanac, North America’s oldest continuously published periodical, comes out every year in September.
+The Almanac, North America’s oldest continuously published periodical, comes out every year by September.
 The latest edition is on sale wherever magazines and books are sold—and in our Web shop.

 Our operation is based in Dublin, New Hampshire.
 The words of the Almanac’s founder, Robert B. Thomas, guide us still: “Our main endeavour is to be useful, but with a pleasant degree of humor.”